 Although it is necessary to have your Como Audio system on to go into the alarm menu to set the different alarm parameters, perhaps you are not aware it is not necessary to power your system on if you all you need to do is set the alarm on or off.
 To do so with the unit in standby, just press the remote control’s Alarm key (alarm clock icon in the lower right) repeatedly to cycle the two independent alarms on or off.
 Tiny alarm icons at the bottom of the display will indicate which alarms are set to activate and at what time.
 Alarms do not need to be complicated, and the alarm key on your remote makes it easy.
 Wake me up before you go-go.

 And just in case you did not know, to Snooze the alarm after it activates, just briefly press the middle knob on the front panel or the Mute key on the remote control.
 If you press it repeatedly you will be presented with more snooze timer options for your snoozing enjoyment.
 Now, if we only had a button that stopped you from snoring…

 7. Please, Don’t Get Up.

 If you do not want to purchase a Musica remote you can access the presets remotely for free via the free Como Control app for iOS and Android.
-Just be aware the presets in the app work differently than on the remote.
+Just be aware the presets in the app work a little differently than on the remote.
 Each source in the app will only show the presets for that source.
 For example, if you are in Internet radio mode, only Internet stations will show in the presets while presets storing non-Internet stations such as FM will show as “Empty”.
+Likewise, in FM mode, any non-FM presets will show as “Empty”.